Benjamin Murmelstein: Controversy, criticism and life after the Holocaust

 Whatever his actions and his motivations, for Murmelstein the liberation of Theresienstadt did not immediately lead to lasting freedom, as he was quickly detained by the Czechoslovak government on suspicion of collaboration.
 However, the Czechoslovak government was unable to build a case, and at the end of 1946 Murmelstein was released to emigrate with his family to Rome.
 There, he took some form of employment with the Vatican and also worked as a salesman.
-But his release from charges did not salvage his reputation.
-The Roman Jewish community refused to enrol him in their registers, and on his death, he was refused interment next to his wife and relegated to a plot on the margins of the Jewish cemetery in Rome.
+However, his release did not repair his reputation.
+The Roman Jewish community refused to enroll him in their registers, and on his death, he was refused interment next to his wife and relegated to a plot on the margins of the Jewish cemetery in Rome.
 His son was denied the right to recite the Kaddish over his grave.

 During his final decades, Murmelstein had made some efforts to restore his reputation.
 In 1961, he published a memoir of his wartime experiences, Terezin: Il ghetto-modello di Eichmann.
 He also volunteered to stand as a witness to Eichmann's war crimes at Eichmann's trial before the Jerusalem District Court, but was not called.
 In spite of his efforts, he lived in obscurity until he was located and extensively interviewed by Shoah film director Claude Lanzmann in 1975.
 After Murmelstein's death, these interviews would become the basis of a 2013 documentary, The Last of the Unjust, which raised considerable attention to him and invited extensive evaluation of his role.
 While many reviewers praised the film for its exploration of moral complexities, others criticized it for portraying Murmelstein in a positive light and for factual inaccuracies.

 Murmelstein has been compared to Josephus Flavius, a classical Roman-Jewish historian widely regarded as a Jewish traitor whose work Murmelstein himself anthologized in 1938, the same year he began working with the IKG.
 In his anthology of the classic writer, Murmelstein wrote that the "divided and ambiguous nature [of Flavius] turned him into a symbol of the Jewish tragedy."
 According to political scientist Anton Pelinka, Murmelstein himself identified with Flavius.
 He characterized his own behavior during the war and in Theresienstadt as doing the best he could in a bad situation.
 Israeli-Austrian historian Doron Rabinovici defended the outcome of Murmelstein's behavior.
 While not speaking to his motivations or endorsing his reportedly overbearing personality, he noted that Austrian Jewish leaders like Murmelstein could have chosen to flee Vienna before 1941 and thus evaded being caught up themselves in the Nazi concentration camps, but instead Murmelstein remained and saved countless lives.